grig23/primetime.en/help/digital-rights-management/protected-streaming/usage-rules.md

 ---
 description: With the Adobe Primetime DRM Server for Protected Streaming, you can specify all usage rules on the server with configuration files.
-seo-description: With the Adobe Primetime DRM Server for Protected Streaming, you can specify all usage rules on the server with configuration files.
-seo-title: About usage rules
 title: About usage rules
-uuid: 4a794712-db58-43f5-b867-8871e58e12ae
 ---

 # About usage rules{#about-usage-rules}